vatpac-technology/sops/docs/client/maestro.md

 When connected to the Maestro server, the sequence is synchronised between all connected controllers.
 This allows multiple controllers to view and interact with the same sequence in real-time.

-Connection to the Maestro server is established using the `SETUP` button in the Configuration Zone.
+Connection to the Maestro server is established by clicking the Connection Status button (top-left of the Maestro window) to open the connection settings.

 ### Permissions